nihaopay/unionpay/README.md

 Android studio minSDK version 23<br />
 Grails version :2.4.3

+# Demo
-# see MainActivity.java for demo detail
+ see unionpay/app/src/main/java/com/example/zijiguo/unionpaydemo/MainActivity.java for detail <br />
-unionpay/app/src/main/java/com/example/zijiguo/unionpaydemo/MainActivity.java
+ import project into your workspace, and edit MainActivity.java to match your requirement.
+Do not change other files. <br />